abiodunjames/beginners-guide-to-golang/_docs/2. Go Basics/array-slice-and-map.md

 ```

 ## Slice
 We can think of slice as dynamic arrays whose size is not defined.
-It is a normal array without the size constraint.
+It is an array without the size constraint.
 ```go
 var slice = []int //
 ```